-Concerning the arbitration proceeding relating to the nationalization of Tenaris's shareholdings in Tavsa and Comsigua, on December 12, 2016, the tribunal issued its award upholding Tenaris's and Talta's claim that Venezuela had expropriated their investments in Tavsa and Comsigua in violation of the bilateral investment treaties entered into by Venezuela with the Belgium-Luxembourg Economic Union and Portugal.
+On December 12, 2016, the tribunal issued its award upholding Tenaris's and Talta's claim that Venezuela had expropriated their investments in Tavsa and Comsigua in violation of the bilateral investment treaties entered into by Venezuela with the Belgium-Luxembourg Economic Union and Portugal.
 The award granted compensation in the amount of \$137 million and ordered Venezuela to reimburse Tenaris and Talta \$3.3 million in legal fees and ICSID administrative costs.
 In addition, Venezuela was ordered to pay interest from April 30, 2008 until the day of effective payment at a rate equivalent to LIBOR + 4% per annum, which as of December 31, 2016 amounted to \$76 million.
 On April 11, 2017, Venezuela submitted a request for annulment of the award as well as the stay of enforcement of the award in accordance with the ICSID Convention and Arbitration Rules.
 Venezuela's annulment request was registered on April 14, 2017.
-The ad hoc committee that will hear Venezuela's request is yet to be constituted.
-There is no procedural deadline by which ICSID must constitute the ad hoc committee or issue a decision.
+The ad hoc committee that will hear Venezuela's request was constituted on October 17, 2017 and, on October 19, Tenaris and Talta filed an opposition to Venezuela's request to continue the stay of enforcement of the award.
+The ad hoc committee has extended the provisional stay of enforcement of the award until the committee's first session and hearing, expected to be held in December 2017.
+There is no procedural deadline by which the ad hoc committee must render its decision.